sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 > We make sure the code we use and the code we share is free from vulnerabilities by applying continuous security testing.

-Following IT security best practices and monitoring security advisories, automated continuous security testing willbe in place to make sure that OSS components that we use in our applications are free from vulnerabilities.
+Following IT security best practices and monitoring security advisories, automated continuous security testing will be in place to make sure that OSS components that we use in our applications are free from vulnerabilities.
 Likewise, we will thoroughly test the code that we intend to share.

 ESDC already has experience in this area in our security teams and the Computer Emergency Response Team for the institutions (CERT-EU), and from EU-FOSSA/EU-FOSSA2.